 I recently stumbled across an interesting interview question: "Which is harder for a database to handle — INSERT or UPDATE?"

 At first, you might think, "Does it even matter?
 They serve different purposes, right?"
 INSERT adds new rows, and UPDATE modifies existing ones — case closed.
-But then when it comes to Data Ingestion, these two operations often collide.
-When you're loading data into a system — syncing external sources, streaming events, or updating analytics tables — choosing between INSERT and UPDATE can significantly affect your database's performance and scalability.
+But then when it comes to Data Ingestion, these two operations often overlap.
+When you're loading data into a system — syncing external sources, inserting data, or updating analytics tables — choosing between INSERT and UPDATE can significantly affect your database's performance and scalability.

-So, let's explore how INSERT and UPDATE work under the hood (we will focus on the data ingestion context, but the concept should apply to other scenarios as well).
-We'll dig into the challenges they create, the trade-offs you should consider, and when you might use one over the other—or a hybrid approach like UPSERT.
+In this blog post, I want to explore how INSERT and UPDATE work under the hood (we will focus on the data ingestion context, but the concept should apply to other scenarios as well).

 The INSERT Operation

 At first glance, INSERT seems straightforward — add a new row into the system.
-However, behind the scenes, it's far from trivial.
-Let's dive into the mechanics.
+But if you look under the hood, things are more complicated than they may seem.

 Indexes